dust629/A-Comparative-Analysis-of-European-City-Police-Presence-on-Twitter/README.md

 ---
 ### [01] documentation

+Here is the thesis itself saved as the `report.pdf` and the thesis denfense slieds `presentation.pdf`.

 ### [02] notebooks
-In notebook are codes for data collection, plots making and topic modelling:
+In notebook are all codes used for thesis for data collection, data prepocess and analysis with plots making and topic modelling.
+The excution order is:
+-
 - tweets_collection.ipynb: Collecting tweets with Twittwer API
 - plots_4-6.ipynb: Making plots in chapter 4 to chapter 6
 - context_analysis_7.ipynb: Topic modelling and sentimental anlysis for chapter 7